 In the Pricing and Availability section, you have to select your app pricing and the territories it will be available in.

-At the bottom of the Territories pop up, you’ll see a check mark for new territories.
-You can selet this if you would like your app to be automatically available in regions that the App Store expands to in the future.
+At the bottom of the Territories pop-up, you’ll see a checkmark for new territories.
+You can select this if you would like your app to be automatically available in regions that the App Store expands to in the future.
 After launching your app, you can start managing your app territories and localizations in App Radar’s App Store Optimization tool.

 3. Fill Out Your App Metadata and Optimize for Keywords